 Disability Studies in Nederland (DSiN) is a foundation, started in 2009, with the purpose to realise the academic discipline of Disability Studies in the Netherlands.

 DSiN stimulates and initiates research and education in the field of Disability Studies.
 Creating, sharing and evaluating knowledge is used as a means to contribute to social change and to improve participation and inclusion of people with disabilities in society.
 A further connection between science and practice is stimulated through its focus on practice-based evidence and evidence-based practice.

 DSiN collaborates with a diverse group of stakeholders:

 - Financial partners.

-Since December 2013 Prof. Geert Van Hove has held the Chair in Disability Studies.
+Since December 2020 Prof. dr. Alice Schippers is the holder of the Chair in Disability Studies.